-Observe the Moon Night for Educators and Learners
+Observe the Moon Night: Resources for Learning Environments

-International Observe the Moon Night occurs annually in September or October, and you can celebrate with your students with one (or more) of these amazing Moon activities from NASA’s Science Activation Program!
+International Observe the Moon Night occurs annually in September or October, and you can celebrate with your learners using these amazing Moon activities from NASA Science!

 The Moon has much to offer educators as a visible and common experience shared by many learners around the world.
 As someone who taught astronomy for many years in New York City, I understand the challenge of supporting students in making observations of the Moon (or any celestial phenomena!).
 The Moon might be visible in the sky, but the patterns of Moon phases demand observations over a period of time that can be difficult to sustain.
 The following resources give you the tools and activities to enable active student engagement in observing patterns of the Moon in the sky—day and night—for students of all ages: